- August 10, 2019

 - Posted by: staff

-- Category: Continuous Improvement
+- Category: Quality Improvement

 Appraisal means that assessing something or someone and in our quality language appraisal means the assessment for the product, thus appraisal costs are quality costs that evaluate the quality of product or determine the degree of conformance to quality requirements.
 So these costs are associated with testing and inspection.